avelino/awesome-go/README.md

 ## Job Scheduler

 _Libraries for scheduling jobs._
-- [Cadence-client](https://github.com/uber-go/cadence-client) - A framework for authoring workflows and activities running on top of the Cadence orchestration engine made by Uber.
 - [cdule](https://github.com/deepaksinghvi/cdule) - Job scheduler library with database support
 - [cheek](https://github.com/datarootsio/cheek) - A simple crontab like scheduler that aims to offer a KISS approach to job scheduling.
 - [clockwerk](https://github.com/onatm/clockwerk) - Go package to schedule periodic jobs using a simple, fluent syntax.
 - [cronticker](https://github.com/krayzpipes/cronticker) - A ticker implementation to support cron schedules.
-- [Dagu](https://github.com/dagu-go/dagu) - No-code workflow executor. it executes DAGs defined in a simple YAML format.
 - [go-cron](https://github.com/rk/go-cron) - Simple Cron library for go that can execute closures or functions at varying intervals, from once a second to once a year on a specific date and time.
 Primarily for web applications and long running daemons.
-- [go-dag](https://github.com/rhosocial/go-dag) - A framework developed in Go that manages the execution of workflows described by directed acyclic graphs.
 - [go-quartz](https://github.com/reugn/go-quartz) - Simple, zero-dependency scheduling library for Go.
-- [go-taskflow](https://github.com/noneback/go-taskflow) - A taskflow-like Programmatic DAG Task Execution Framework with integrated visualizer and profiler.
 - [gocron](https://github.com/go-co-op/gocron) - Easy and fluent Go job scheduling.
 This is an actively maintained fork of [jasonlvhit/gocron](https://github.com/jasonlvhit/gocron).
 - [goflow](https://github.com/fieldryand/goflow) - A simple but powerful DAG scheduler and dashboard.
 - [gron](https://github.com/roylee0704/gron) - Define time-based tasks using a simple Go API and Gron’s scheduler will run them accordingly.
 - [gronx](https://github.com/adhocore/gronx) - Cron expression parser, task runner and daemon consuming crontab like task list.
 - [JobRunner](https://github.com/bamzi/jobrunner) - Smart and featureful cron job scheduler with job queuing and live monitoring built in.
-- [jobs](https://github.com/albrow/jobs) - Persistent and flexible background jobs library.
 - [leprechaun](https://github.com/kilgaloon/leprechaun) - Job scheduler that supports webhooks, crons and classic scheduling.
 - [sched](https://github.com/romshark/sched) - A job scheduler with the ability to fast-forward time.
 - [scheduler](https://github.com/carlescere/scheduler) - Cronjobs scheduling made easy.